woodylee1974/sm_c/README.md

 ```

 The transition functions has several various:
-1. with full parameters
+1. with full parameters.
 for example:
 ```
 void mountLocalFS(int old_state, int event, int new_state, void* param);
 ```

-2. with one parameter
+2. with one parameter.
 for example:
 ```
 void mountLocalFS(void* param);
 ```

-3. without parameter
+3. without parameter.
 for example:
 ```
 void mountLocalFS(void);
 ```

 Hence, correspondingly, there is 2 trigger:
-1. Without data parameter
+1. Without data parameter.
 for example:
 ```
 sm.updateState(E_DEV_NOTIFY);
 ```

-2. With data parameter
+2. With data parameter.
 for example:
 ```
 sm.updateState(E_DEV_NOTIFY, data);